 very few of us actually know what and when we should be eating

-However, it is not only competitive sport where your diet is important.
-Whether you are trying to lose weight, build muscle or keep fit for improved health, what you eat can make the difference between achieving your fitness goals or getting stuck in an exercise rut.
+It is not just competitive sport where your diet is important.
+Whether you are trying to lose weight, build muscle or keep fit for improved health, what you eat and drink can make the difference between achieving your fitness goals or getting stuck in an exercise rut.

-To make your body perform we need the right training programme and the right food and drink.
+To make your body perform we need the right training programme and the right food and drink for fitness.
 With UK obesity rates rising at an alarming rate many of us are trying to keep fit but very few of us actually know what and when we should be eating to make our workout efforts productive.

 Starchy carbohydrates are rich in B vitamins which the body needs for energy release.
 Our body stores carbohydrate as glycogen in our muscles so when we exercise the body will use glycogen to provide the right amount of fuel for what we are doing.